-Wooden flooring is often a sought after feature in a property, a well-made and cared for wooden floors can add sophistication and warmth to any home and the best thing is they last for decades.
-However, improper care can leave you floor looking warped, scratched and dull.
-So we’ve put together some top tips to help you and a floor.
+Wooden flooring is often a sought-after feature in a property, well-made and cared-for wooden floors can add sophistication and warmth to any home and the best thing is they last for decades.
+However, improper care can leave your floor looking warped, scratched, and dull.
+In addition to our competitive floor sander hire service in the London area, We have also put together some top tips to help you and a floor.
+For more information on our floor sander rental prices and packages and our sanding consumables visit our floor sander hire pricing page.

 Floor sanding can be dusty.
 Tape around any internal doors to prevent dust dispersal throughout the house.
 Open windows.
 Alternatively, dust can be entirely avoided with the use of a dust containment system.
-Call for details.
+Contact us for further details.

 It is worth getting floorboards right before you commence work.
 It is quite easy to buy reclaimed pine boards.
 Make sure they are of similar age and thickness.
 Remove any damaged pieces and fit replacements.